PyEGo/PyEGo/README.md

 $ python experiment/tests_gist.py --run
 ```
 #### Compare PyEGo results with DockerizeMe and Pipreqs
-* Run DockerizeMe and Pipreqs
+* Run DockerizeMe and Pipreqs<br/>
 We provide our experiment bash script of DockerizeMe and Pipreqs<br/>
-script/dockerizeme_gen_df.sh uses DockerizeMe to generate Dockerfiles for gists.
+**script/dockerizeme_gen_df.sh** uses DockerizeMe to generate Dockerfiles for gists.
 Note that run the script in DockerizeMe vagrant(Provided by DockerizeMe)
 ```$xslt
 # Run the script in DockerizeMe vagrant
 # Edit line2: cd /YOUR/HARD/GISTS/ROOT/OF/DOCKERIZEME
 $ cd /PATH/TO/PyEGo/script
 $ bash dockerizeme_gen_df.sh
 ```
-script/pipreqs_gen_df.sh uses Pipreqs to generate requirements.txt and Dockerfiles for gists.
+**script/pipreqs_gen_df.sh** uses Pipreqs to generate requirements.txt and Dockerfiles for gists.
 Note that run the script after install pipreqs(pip install pipreqs) in Python2.7
 ```$xslt
 # Edit line2 and line3: /YOUR/HARD/GISTS/ROOT/OF/PIPREQS
 $ cd /PATH/TO/PyEGo/script
 $ bash pipreqs_gen_df.sh
 ```
-script/dockerize_all.sh builds Docker images by DockerizeMe-generated or Pipreqs-generated Dockerfile, runs Docker containers, checks results and records results in log.txt.
+**script/dockerize_all.sh** builds Docker images by DockerizeMe-generated or Pipreqs-generated Dockerfile, runs Docker containers, checks results and records results in log.txt.
 ```$xslt
 # Edit line2: cd /YOUR/HARD/GISTS/ROOT
 $ cd /PATH/TO/PyEGo/script
 $ bash dockerize_all.sh
 ```
-* Edit experiment/exp_config.py, config hard-gists root and log path
+* Edit **experiment/exp_config.py**, config hard-gists root and log path
 ```python
 EGO_GISTS_ROOT = "/YOUR/HARD/GISTS/ROOT/OF/PYEGO"
 ME_GISTS_ROOT = "/YOUR/HARD/GISTS/ROOT/OF/DOCKERIZEME"